fahadzafar/AppRaiPoll/README.md

 #Goal of the App:

-This app strips the MP3 audio off any YouTube video selected through an android app.
-The YouTube videos are displayed in a visual list with image + title, and can be played from within the app.
-Once the request for mp3 extraction is submitted, the app will also download the resulting mp3 file to the phone.
+This app allowsd users to post questions and multiple options, and all viewers to vote on therm.
+The voting is displayed using demographics, gender, age, education, location etc, which are voluntarily shared by each voter.
+Every voter must have at least 1 of those demogrphics declared.
+The results are displayed based on charts using AChart library.
+These charts can be shared throguh the app.

 #Description: